 It's no secret there is a growing demand for technical and creative skills and that our educational system is struggling to provide the skills to deliver useful, working, modern products and services.
 This is further exacerbated by our industries unwillingness to look beyond a certain archetype.

-Companies are now realizing what science has told us for years: framing the problem effectively is the best way to encourage others to solve it and are responding by investing more heavily in employee training.
-Companies such as Facebook, Thoughtworks, and so, so, many, more are turning to the retro-education (Retrocation?) technique of apprenticeship to train technical team members.
+Companies are beginning to realize what science has told us for years: framing the problem effectively is the best way to encourage others to solve it and are responding by investing more heavily in employee training.

 Apprenticeship programs encourage learning on the job by creating social and structural norms where it is safe to not know, to be wrong, and to make mistakes.
 Even well structured apprenticeship programs may cause anxiety which adds to a junior team member's cognitive overhead and shrink their learning capacity.

-I've found that the companies where junior team members are most successful share common attributes:
+I've found that the companies where junior team members are successful share common attributes:

 - Frequent, high quality feedback.